roc-lang/roc/FAQ.md

 - Have HKP and don't have Monad in the standard library.
 An alternate standard library built around monads will inevitably emerge, and both the community and ecosystem will divide themselves along pro-monad and anti-monad lines.
 - Don't have HKP; build a culture and ecosystem around other things.

-Considering that these are the only three options, I think the best choice for Roc—not only on a technical level, but on a cultural level as well—is to make it clear that the plan is for Roc never to support HKP.
+Considering that these are the only three options, an early decision in Roc's design—not only on a technical level, but on a cultural level as well—was to make it clear that the plan is for Roc never to support HKP.
-I hope this clarity can save a lot of community members' time that would otherwise be spent on advocacy or arguing between the two sides of the divide.
-Again, I think it's completely reasonable for anyone to have a different preference, but given that language designers can only choose one of these options, I'm confident I've made the right choice for Roc by designing it never to have higher-kinded polymorphism.
+The hope is that this clarity can save a lot of community members' time that would otherwise be spent on advocacy or arguing between the two sides of the divide.
+Again, it's completely reasonable for anyone to have a different preference, but given that language designers can only choose one of these options, it seems clear that the right choice for Roc is for it to never have higher-kinded polymorphism.

 ## Why do Roc's syntax and standard library differ from Elm's?